kubesphere/website/KubeSphere Documentation Style Guide.md

 When you submit your md files to GitHub, make sure you add related image files that appear in md files in the pull request as well.
 Please save your image files in static/images/docs.
 You can create a folder in the directory to save your images.

+If you want to add remarks (e.g. put a box on a UI button), use the color **green**.
+As some screenshot apps does not support the color picking function for a specific color code, as long as the color is **similar** to #09F709, #00FF00, #09F709 or #09F738, it is acceptable.

+Recommended: [Xnip](https://xnipapp.com/) for Mac and [Sniptool](https://www.reasyze.com/sniptool/) for Windows.

 ## Tone

 - Do not use “we”.
 Address the reader as “you” directly.
 Using “we” in a sentence can be confusing, because the reader might not know whether they are part of the “we” you are describing.
 You can also use words like users, developers, administrators and engineers, depending on the feature you are describing.